Hey all, the Brecken Vale Gazetteer is now out in print! Get it now here:

 - The Lost Village

 - Reign of the Dragon

-Which begs the question, what does it mean for an adventure to be Easy, Normal, or Hard.
+Which begs the question, what does it mean for an adventure to be Easy, Moderate, or Hard.

 Until now, the difficulty of Hero Kids adventures has been a factor of their duration (the number of encounters) and the challenge posed by the enemies in each encounter.